Tavris1/ComfyUI-Easy-Install/README.md

 > [!IMPORTANT]
 > - Do **not** run the installer as **Administrator**.
 > - Avoid system folders (**Program Files**, **Windows**, **C:\\** root).
+> - Make sure your NVIDIA drivers are up to date.

 > [!TIP]
 > - This installation won't affect existing ComfyUI installs.
 Multiple ComfyUIs are supported.